Frequently Asked Questions

 - Why can't I estimate the Exceedance per Year (EY)/Annual Exceedance Probability (AEP) of an observed rainfall event from the new webpage?

-The functionality to estimate an EY/AEP of an observed rainfall event will be included in Phase 2 of the new IFD webpage.
-Phase 2 of the new webpage will be released in stages during 2013/14.
-Until then it is possible to determine the approximate EY/AEP of an observed rainfall event from the new IFD chart for the site at which the rainfall was observed using the approach outlined below.
+The functionality to estimate the probability of an observed rainfall event will be included at a later stage.
+Until then it is possible to determine the approximate the probability of an observed rainfall event from the 2016 IFD chart for the location at which the rainfall was observed using the approach outlined below.

 - Obtain rainfall data detailing what depth of rain fell over a particular duration at a particular location.
 This could be from a private rain gauge, or you can contact the National Climate Centre or your nearest Climate Services Centre.
 Note the latitude/longitude coordinates of the rain gauge.

-- Next, obtain a new IFD estimate for the same coordinates as the rain gauge for which you have rainfall data from the new IFD webpage.
+- Next, obtain an IFD estimate from the 2016 IFD web page for the coordinates of the rain gauge for which you have rainfall data.

-- Plot the data you obtained from the rain gauge on the new IFD chart.
-To do this you need the rainfall depth in millimetres for a particular duration of the rainfall event.
-(You may need to convert rainfall intensity to rainfall depth).
-Find the point on the new IFD chart that corresponds with your rainfall depth/duration combination.
+- Plot the data you obtained from the rain gauge on the 2016 IFD chart.
+To do this you need the rainfall depth in millimetres for specific durations of the rainfall event.
+Find the point on the IFD chart that corresponds with your rainfall depth/duration combination.

-- Find the EY / AEP by interpolating between the curves of AEP on your chart.
+- Find the probability for the rainfall by interpolating between the curves of on your chart.

-More information on EYs and AEPs can be found on the Frequently Asked Questions page.
+More information on the new probability terminology (EY and AEP) can be found on the Frequently Asked Questions page.

 Alternatively, the Bureau can provide an estimate if you contact email@example.com

-- Which IFDs should I use to estimate the probability of an observed rainfall event – the AR&R87 IFDs or the new IFDs?
+- Which IFDs should I use to estimate the probability of an observed rainfall event – the ARR87 IFDs or the 2016 IFDs?

-- Rainfall data used for the new IFDs
+- Rainfall data used for the 2016 IFDs

 - Was the rainfall event that flooded my backyard, stormwater system, treatment plant, local shopping centre, in XXXX year included?

-In the development of the new IFDs, rainfall data from Bureau of Meteorology sites as well as other organisations was used.
+In the development of the 2016 IFDs, rainfall data from Bureau of Meteorology sites as well as other organisations was used.
 In order to ensure reliability of the statistics from the data, minimum record lengths for the rainfall sites included were set.
-If one of the sites used was located near the rainfall event and it was recording at the time of the event and the recorded rainfall was the highest recorded for that year, then yes.
+If one of the sites used was located within the area of rainfall event and it was recording at the time of the event and the recorded rainfall was the highest recorded for that year, then yes.

 For your own interest, you could try extracting the IFDs for your specific location and then plot up the rainfall from the storm event recorded at the nearby gauge to check the significance of the event.
 Daily values will need to be converted to unrestricted values prior to any comparison.
 Remember flooding from rainfall events can be exacerbated by blockages of infrastructure or obstacles in the usual overland flow paths.